noob9527/trap/c/apue/src/3-file-io/README.md

 close(fd2);
 fcntl(fd, F_DUPFD, fd2);
 ```
-In ths last case, the dup2 is not exactly the same as a close followed by an `fcntl`.
+In this last case, the `dup2` is not exactly the same as a close followed by an `fcntl`.
 The differences are as follows:
-1. dup2 is an atomic operation, whereas the alternate from involves two function calls.
+1. `dup2` is an atomic operation, whereas the alternate from involves two function calls.
 It is possible in the latter case to have a signal catcher called between the close and the `fcntl` that could modify the file descriptors.
 The same problem could occur if a different thread changes the file descriptors.
-2. There are some errno differences between dup2 and `fcntl`.
+2. There are some `errno` differences between `dup2` and `fcntl`.

 ## 13. `sync` `fsync` and `fdatasync` Functions
 Traditional implementations of the UNIX System have a buffer cache or page cache in the kernel through which most disk I/O passes.
 When we write data to a file, the data is normally copied by the kernel into one of its buffers and queued for writing to disk at some later time.
 This is called delayed write.\
 The kernel eventually writes all the delayed-write blocks to disk, normally when it needs to reuse the buffer for some other disk block.
 To ensure consistency of the file system on disk with the contents of the buffer cache, the `sync`, `fsync`, and `fdatasync` functions are provided.